rani107/demorepoo/Readme.md

+ # Docker documentation
- # this is a docker repository
+ this is docker repository with information to work for the beginners.